IMPORTANT SAFETY INFORMATION

 Dystonia: Symptoms of dystonia may occur in susceptible individuals during the first days of treatment and at low doses.

-Pregnancy/Nursing: Based on animal data, may cause fetal harm.
+Pregnancy/Nursing: Aripiprazole may cause extrapyramidal and/or withdrawal symptoms in neonates with third trimester exposure.
+Based on animal data, the drug may cause fetal harm.
 Abilify Maintena should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Aripiprazole is present in human breast milk.
 A decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.